Guinness Book of World Records

 miles.We could never achieve this if we wore regular tap shoes or used traditional tap technique or choreography."

-all using the deeply relaxed movement known as Radical Tap(tm).
-If they were flexing or pointing their feet they
+the dancers were all using the deeply relaxed movement known as Loose Ankle Tap®.
+If they were flexing or pointing their

-would not survive without serious injuries and could not go the distance.
-The choreography was also specially designed
+feet they would not survive without serious injuries and could not go the distance.
+The choreography was also specially

-category included two 5 minute breaks during which the dancers changed shoes and socks.
-Each dancer had two pair
+for the category included two 5 minute breaks during which the dancers changed shoes and socks.
+Each dancer had two

-of specially built tap shoes that insure the correct heel height, secure but free to vibrate tap application, special padding
+pair of specially built tap shoes that insure the correct heel height, secure but free to vibrate tap application, special

-and room for the foot to expand inside the shoe.
-Except for an occasional blister they never suffered an injury
+padding and room for the foot to expand inside the shoe.
+Except for an occasional blister they never suffered an

 pedometers for an accurate distance accounting and the routes rarely went in a straight line.
 These dancers were